Rekkles: T1 Esports Academy

 After less than 1 year in the LEC, he moved to T1 Esports Academy and became the first high profile player from the west to play in the Korean league.
-On 11 December 2023, T1 officially announced Esports Academy with Dal - Guwon - Poby - Smash - Rekkles, Cloud as substitutive support and GBM as head coach to play in the LCK Challengers League.
+On 11 December 2023, T1 officially announced Esports Academy with Dal – Guwon – Poby – Smash – Rekkles, Cloud as substitutive support and GBM as head coach to play in the LCK Challengers League.
 Rekkles' debut match in the LCK CL broke the viewing record.

 Rekkles was with T1 as a substitute at the 2024 League of Legends World Championship, which T1 won.
 However, he did not play any games during the tournament, therefore it is not counted as his achievement.

-Los Ratones
+Los Ratones, Witchcraft

 In November 2024, popular streamer Caedrel announced that he would be starting a professional team called "Los Ratones," serving as head coach.
 Rekkles would join the roster consisting of toplaner Simon "Thebausffs" Hofverberg, jungler Veljko "Velja" Čamdžić, midlaner Tim "Nemesis" Lipovšek and ADC Juš "Crownie" Marušič.
 The team went on to win the second season of the NNO Cup in 2024, the 2025 Winter Split of the Northern League of Legends Championship, and the EMEA Masters Winter Split in the same year.
 The team was also featured in the second edition of Red Bull League of Its Own at the Accor Arena in Paris, France.
 In the event, Los Ratones emerged victorious against 2024 World Champions T1 in a showmatch, which featured Lee "Faker" Sang-hyeok.

+As part of Los Ratones, Rekkles would win three consecutive splits in the NLC, as well as EMEA Masters Winter and Spring.
+Their EMEA Masters success qualified Los Ratones to compete in the LEC for the LEC Versus tournament in the winter of 2026, marking Rekkles' return to tier one competition for the first time since being benched by Fnatic.
+Los Ratones failed to qualify for the LEC Versus playoffs on tiebreakers after a 5-6 record and later disbanded.
+4 of the 5 members of the Los Ratones project, including Rekkles, would form the team "Witchcraft" to compete in the EMEA Masters Winter Split afterwards.